Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Introduction

 Biological processes occur in warm, aqueous environments where molecules are in constant thermal motion.
 Rather than adopting a single geometry, molecules in the human body continuously explore a large ensemble of configurations.
 As a result, thermodynamic properties such as entropy or free energy depend on the statistical distribution of a vast number of accessible conformations.
 Accurately estimating these properties \textit{in silico} requires sampling this high-dimensional configuration space, which is very computationally intensive.

 Modern computer-aided drug design pipelines rely heavily on the determination of thermodynamic quantities.
 In particular, the binding free energy between a ligand and its biological target is a key metric for ranking drug candidates~\citep{Chodera2011_AlchemicalDrug}.
-Significant advancements in this field have been driven by two key factors: the exponential growth in computational power --- consistent with Moore's law and the rise of parallel computing architectures --- and the development of sophisticated algorithms and various protocols for free energy estimation~\citep{DeRuiter2021_ThermodynamicIntegration}.
+Significant advancements in this field have been driven by two key factors: the exponential growth in computational power---consistent with Moore's law and the rise of parallel computing architectures---and the development of sophisticated algorithms and various protocols for free energy estimation~\citep{DeRuiter2021_ThermodynamicIntegration}.

 Free energy calculations focus primarily on calculating relative binding free energies, which quantify the change in free energy between two different molecular ensembles~\citep{frenkel_understanding_1996, kastner_qmmm_2006, Cournia2017DeltaDeltaG}.
 Thus, in such calculations, instead of evaluating two absolute binding free energies independently, one computes their difference directly.
 Alchemical free energy methods accomplish this by introducing a continuous, nonphysical transformation from one chemical species into another through a pathway of fictitious intermediary states~\citep{SHIRTS2007AlchemFreeEnergyCalc}, drawing parallels with transforming elements in the art of alchemy.
 The main benefit is that because free energy is a state function, the actual physical binding process does not need to be simulated.
 This flexibility avoids the need to model complex kinetic mechanisms and enables more efficient estimation of free energy differences.
-Furthermore, for condensed-phase systems such as liquids and solids --- typical in drug design --- the Gibbs free energy difference can be accurately approximated by the Helmholtz free energy, as the pressure-volume work is negligible under the nearly incompressible conditions of these phases~\citep{mey2020best,dejong2011determining}.
+Furthermore, for condensed-phase systems such as liquids and solids---typical in drug design---the Gibbs free energy difference can be accurately approximated by the Helmholtz free energy, as the pressure-volume work is negligible under the nearly incompressible conditions of these phases~\citep{mey2020best,dejong2011determining}.
 Among the most widely used techniques to estimate the Gibbs free energy differences via Helmholtz free energy differences are thermodynamic integration~\citep{Kirkwood1935_StatistiscalMechanics} and free energy perturbation~\citep{Zwanzig1955FreeEnPerturbation, BENNETTFreeEnDifference}, both of which rely on sampling equilibrium ensembles on classical computers.